Are 3D Printed Objects Aquarium Safe? (PLA, ABS, PETG)

 It can be overwhelming to know which 3D-printed objects can go in your aquarium.
 I’ll try to clear the air on this topic so you can confidently print aquarium-safe 3D objects.
 But first, let’s talk about filaments.

-- Is PETG Safe For Aquariums?
+- What Filaments Are Safe For Aquariums?

 What Filaments Are Safe For Aquariums?